-This mainly consists of defining the bases enabling the Agency to operate.
-If necessary, the regulations for privatization should be defined in parallel with those governing the powers and missions of the Agency.
+The first year mainly consists in defining the bases enabling the Agency to operate.
+And if necessary, the regulations for Privatization should be defined in parallel with those governing the powers and missions of the Agency.
 The creation of the Agency, including drafting of the related laws and regulations is the first of the priorities at the time of the spectrum management and monitoring program initiation (in particular, start of drafting of a new comprehensive and detailed national frequency distribution chart).

-The most important work in time is to define the national database, and the elements given in § 6, to combine that data from all existing networks into a single source.
-This activity forms the basis of the overall system and it should be undertaken as soon as possible.
-The first part of this first phase is mainly aimed at setting up the structures and carrying out the required studies to enable program development.
+The most important work in time is to define the national database, and the elements given in chapter 6, to combine that data from all existing networks into a single source.
+This activity forms the basis of the overall system and it should be undertaken at the earliest.
+The first part of this first year is mainly aimed at setting up the structures and carrying out the required studies then enabling program development.

-Another action to be undertaken consists of drafting the bases for specifications of the national spectrum monitoring system, within the frame of an initial system, mainly for specifying requirements.
+Another action to be undertaken consists in drafting the bases for specifications of the national spectrum monitoring system, within the frame of an initial system, mainly for specifying requirements.
 The aim of this system is to validate the spectrum monitoring concepts and to refine the expected results by the Agency.